marco-buratto/lampone-pi/README.md

     lb config
     lb build

-Finally, once the build task has been successfully accomplished, we move the live image from the qemu host to the vbox one; from the vbox host:
+Finally, once the build task has been successfully accomplished, we move the live image from the qemu host to the vbox one: from the qemu host:

     sed -i 's/^#PermitRootLogin.*/PermitRootLogin yes/g' /etc/ssh/sshd_config
     systemctl restart ssh

+And finally from the vbox host:

     scp -P 10022 root@127.0.0.1:/root/live-build/lamponepi.iso .

 **\